Mathieuu/CsvEdit/README.md

 ## Deprecation warning

-This project is no longer maintained.
-If you wish to take it from here, feel free to ask for push access or to fork it.
+This project is looking for owner.
+If you wish to take it from here, feel free to ask for push access or tell about new fork.
 I will happily put a link to the new repo.

 ## What is this ?

 ### Warning

-This repository is a fork of [https://code.google.com/p/csvedit/](https://code.google.com/p/csvedit/).
+This repository is a fork of [https://code.google.com/p/csvedit/](https://code.google.com/p/csvedit/) created by Mathieu Savy in 2104.
 It contains the latest functionnalities available for CSVEdit but most of the new features are still being tested.
 If you look for a more reliable version of the plugin you should probably visit the original repository.

-- The current stable release available on Eclipse Marketplace is 1.1.3.
+- The current stable release 1.1.3 is not available [on Eclipse Marketplace](https://marketplace.eclipse.org/content/csv-edit).
 - The version available in this repository is 1.2.x

 As soon as a relevant feature will be mature enough, it will be added in the original repository.